JGordy/old-ben-slackbot-v2/README.md

 # Old-Ben

 A slackbot with the personality of everyones favorite old Jedi Master Obi-Wan Kenobi.
-Powered by Node.js, Express, and the Force.
+Powered by Node.js, Slack's Bolt API, and the Force.

 ## Loves